revk/ESP32-EPD/README.md

 This used the ESP32-GFX library and provides a general E-paper sign with a configurable selection of *widgets*.

-This is the nmew version of my `EPDSign` code which had a few options (clock, date, day, wifi and QR, backgroudn images, etc).
+This is the new version of my `EPDSign` code which had a few options (clock, date, day, wifi and QR, background images, etc).

 This new version is much more generic, allowing a number of *widgets* to be applied to the displayed images one after the other, this allowing the overall image to be constructed to suit any need.